zhengying-liu/info232/TP5/README.md

 You can draw inspiration from the following example: [proposal_template.pdf](proposal_template.pdf).

+### Grading

+* **Usefulness/novelty/originality (/5)**: try to add **your own ideas**, to be **creative**.
+Examples: You find an interesting plot?
+Include it.
+You discover that a processing works very well/very bad?
+Talk about it.
+You tried a unique model?
+Describe it.

+* **Clarity/presentation (/5)**: is your report easy to read?
+Does it inclue plots, titles?
+Is the text formatting good?

+* **Soundness (/10)**: does your report make sense?
+The information provided should be accurate and interesting.
+Did you provide results?
+Explanations?
+Analysis?
+Describe, with your own words, the models and methods you want to study.
+Your descriptions must be accurate.

 ### Submit

 1. Upload your report on your group's Github repository.